 Alison is personally committed to giving back to the public education system which helped her mother rise out of poverty, and helped her father become one of the first Black professors at UCLA.
-Her family history has fueled her passion for ensuring all students receive equal access to a quality education.
-Her diverse professional experience includes working as a school improvement coach, teacher, parent educator and diversity expert.
+Her family history has fueled her passion for ensuring all students receive equal access to quality education.
+Her diverse professional experience includes working as a school improvement coach, teacher, parent educator, and diversity expert

 A fierce advocate for public schools.

-Alison speaks out on parent rights and holding district leaders accountable.
-Partnering with parents, site and district leaders, and elected officials, she helped Carver Elementary secure over $1.9 million dollars for much needed school improvements.
-She recently worked with families across the city to ensure our district involves families in decision making and “keeps its promises” to students.
+Alison speaks out on parent rights and holds district leaders accountable.
+Partnering with parents, site and district leaders, and elected officials, she helped Carver Elementary secure over $1.9 million dollars for much-needed school improvements.
+She recently worked with families across the city to ensure our district involves families in decision-making and “keeps its promises” to students.

 - Initiated successful neighborhood campaign to improve park safety, provide childrens’ programs and save the clubhouse at Helen Wills Playground.